Ford cuts output of F-150 pickups due to semiconductor shortage

 On Tuesday, a group of 15 U.S. senators including Majority Leader Chuck Schumer and Republican John Cornyn urged the White House to work with Congress to address the global semiconductor shortage hitting auto manufacturing.

-Reporting by David Shepardson in Washington and Ben Klayman in Detroit; Editing by Bernadette Baum and Chizu Nomiyama
+Reporting by David Shepardson in Washington and Ben Klayman in Detroit; Editing by Chizu Nomiyama and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.